Finder makes money from featured partners, but editorial opinions are our own.

 If you’re facing a financial emergency and need a $3,000 personal loan urgently, there are a few ways to speed up the process:

 • Apply first thing in the morning.
-This gives the lender enough time to approve and fund you by the end of the day.
+This gives the lender enough time to approve and fund you by the end of the day if possible.

 • Prepare your documents.
-You may not need them in the end, but have your documents ready in case lenders ask for them.
-Key documents to prepare include government-issued ID, pay stubs from the last two to three months, bank statements from the last three months and a bill that shows your current address.
+Key documents you might need include government-issued ID, pay stubs from the last two to three months, bank statements from the last three months and a bill that shows your current address.

 How much is a monthly payment on a $3,000 loan?

-Your monthly payments on a $3,000 loan will depend on your loan term and interest rate.
-Personal loan interest rates in Canada tend to fall between 6.99% and 46.96% with terms lengths at 6 - 60 months.
+The monthly payment on a $3,000 loan depends on the term and interest rate.
+Personal loan interest rates in Canada tend to fall between 6.99% and 46.96% with terms lengths at 3 - 60 months.

-Longer loan terms will give you lower monthly repayments, but you’ll end up paying more in interest over the life of your loan.
+A longer term means lower payments, but you’ll pay more in interest over the life of your loan.

-Your goal is to commit to a repayment plan that fits your budget.
-You don’t want to overstretch your budget each month by dedicating too much of your income to payments on a $3,000 loan.
-At the same time, you don’t want to choose repayments so low it will take you much longer to get out of debt than what’s necessary.
+Commit to a repayment plan that fits your budget.
+You don’t want to overstretch your monthly budget by using too much of your income to payments on a $3,000 loan.
+But lessening your payments extends the amount of time needed to repay your debt.

 $3,000 loan calculator